 |Botanical Name||Clerodendrum trichotomum|

-Harlequin glorybower does best with full sun, but in hotter zones, some afternoon shade might be advisable to keep the flowers from wilting too fast in mid summer.
-At least six hours of direct sunlight brings out bigger flowers and berries.
+The peanut butter tree does best with full sun, but in hotter areas, some afternoon shade can help keep the flowers from wilting too fast in midsummer.
+At least six hours of direct sunlight is ideal for yielding large flowers and berries.

 Temperature and Humidity

 Peanut butter trees are hardy to USDA hardiness zones 6-10, withstanding temperatures as low as -10 to -15 degrees Fahrenheit.
 Since these plants are not cold-hardy to very harsh winters, an early or late frost can affect their growth cycle.